MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/track-online-behavior.md

 ---
-title: "Track online behavior with Dynamics 365 for Marketing | Microsoft Docs"
+title: "Track online behavior (Dynamics 365 for Marketing) | Microsoft Docs"
 description: "A tutorial for how to enable online behavior analysis for website activity and external clicks in Dynamics 365 for Marketing"
 keywords: "tutorial; tracking; website; redirect URL; behavior analysis" ms.date: 11/07/2017